peterbyass/InterVA-5/README.md

 # Resources relating to InterVA-5 verbal autopsy software

-## These are Supplementary Materials for the paper
+## These are Supplementary Materials for the paper:
 ## "An integrated approach to processing WHO-2016 verbal autopsy data: the InterVA-5 model"

 ## Resources are organised in the following sub-folders: